failmap/failmap/docs/source/topics/running_a_remote_worker.md

 # Running a remote worker
-By running such a worker you can contribute to this project with very little effort.
+Running a worker is an easy way to contribute to this project.

-Failmap performs thousands of scans daily.
-This comes with rate limitations and the need to spread out tasks over various workers.
+Workers help run our thousands of daily scans over various connections and additional capacity.

-Running a worker currently requires we have to trust you, and you have to trust us.
-This is because you're willing to run code from us on your machine.
-You'll also be able to access parts of the system that might not be secured very well or inject fake results (or other terrible things :)).
+Running a worker comes with mutual trust: you'll run code from us (mostly in a container) and we're processing the results without question.
+Additionally you'll be able to view some systems that might not be secure enough and your responsible disclosure is welcome.

 ## How to start the worker
 1: Install Docker, see here: https://docs.docker.com/install/.

-1 (optional): If you don't want to run the script as root, install docker with the option not to require root to start containers.
+(optional): If you don't want to run the script as root, install docker with the option not to require root to start containers.

 2: Obtain a .p12 file from us, you can do so by asking here: https://gitter.im/internet-cleanup-foundation/Lobby or sending a mail to info@faalkaart.nl